fredcy/fredcy-web/content/posts/tezos-tickets.md

 Each ticket also has an associated _amount_, a non-negative number.

-Tickets are created only by the *CREATE_TICKET* Michelson instruction.
+Tickets are created only by the `TICKET` Michelson instruction.
 The contract whose code executes that instruction becomes the creator of that ticket.

 A smart contract can pass a ticket to another contract as the parameter of a transaction or when creating that contract.